imanassypov/Ansible-ThousandEyesCat9K/README.md

 ## Sample execution
 Deployment script operates in two steps:
 - Step 1.
 TE agent deployment and activation (note: this step is mutually exclusive with DNAC Application Hosting workflow.
 You should deploy your docker containers either through DNAC or Ansible)
-Verify if IOSXE meets minimum requirement
-Verify TE App is already deployed
-If TE App is not deployed, provision basic configuration (TE Vlan, AppGigEthernet trunk, NAT, NAT ACL) Check for presence of TE installer tar, and distribution if necessary TE App install, activate and start

 - Step 2.
 Enterprise Proxy SSL Certificate distribution (note: this step can be applied to TE agents already in 'RUNNING' state and deployed through either Ansible or DNAC workflows)
-Verify if TE App is in 'RUNNING' state
-Transfer list of Proxy SSL pub certificates to the switch Transfer the same certs into the running TE container Move the certs inside the container to the cert store folder (ie /usr/share/ca-certificates) Update the cert reference config /etc/ca-certificates.conf Regenerate certificate store

 ```sh
  ansible-playbook -i hosts ansible-te-complete.yml